chenwt/BioTK/doc/sphinx/tutorial.rst

 Downloading MiniML files
 ------------------------

-We will be working with the TaqMan qRT-PCR Homo sapiens Low-Density Array 380, which has GEO accession ``GPL13728``, and approximately 370 available samples.
+We will be working with the Affymetrix Human Genome U95A Array which has GEO accession ``GPL91``, and approximately 1000 available samples.
 You can download the raw expression data for this platform using the command:

 .. code-block:: bash

-    geo fetch GPL13728
+    geo fetch GPL91

-This will download the data and create a file in your current directory called ``GPL13728.miniml.tpxz``.
+This will download the data and create a file in your current directory called ``GPL91.miniml.tpxz``.
 The ``tpxz`` extension is an indexed TAR file, created using the ``pixz`` utility.
 Normal TAR files only support sequential access, but indexed TAR files support fast random access.